Ngarohi McGarvey-Black

-Ngarohi McGarvey-Black (born 20 May 1996) is a rugby union player from New Zealand.
+Ngarohi McGarvey-Black (born 20 May 1996) is a New Zealand professional rugby union player who plays as a wing for National Provincial Championship club Bay of Plenty and the New Zealand national sevens team.

-Biography
+International career

 McGarvey-Black made his New Zealand men's sevens debut in Las Vegas in 2018.
 In 2020 he was named New Zealand Rugby Players Association (NZRPA) Players' Player of the Year.
 He was named in the New Zealand squad for the Rugby sevens at the 2020 Summer Olympics.

 McGarvey-Black was part of the All Blacks Sevens squad that won a bronze medal at the 2022 Commonwealth Games in Birmingham.
 He later competed at the 2022 Rugby World Cup Sevens in Cape Town.
 He won a silver medal after his side lost to Fiji in the gold medal final.

+He represented New Zealand at the 2024 Summer Olympics in Paris.
+He continued to play for New Zealand in the 2024-25 SVNS series.